rmordechay/jogson/README.md

 ### Get JSON String

-You can get a string from every JSON element which is a valid JSON
+You can get a string from every JSON element with `String()`.
+The string will be printed as a valid JSON

 ```go
 fmt.Println(mapper.AsObject.String())